Acquiring Company: Meaning

 Evaluation Factors for Acquiring Company

-There are various factors to be analyzed before acquiring the Target Company, few important and key factors that need detailed scrutiny are as follows:-
+There are various factors to be analyzed before acquiring the Target Company; a few important and key factors that need detailed scrutiny are as follows:-

 Determine a Fair Price

 The Acquiring Company has to perform the valuation process with the utmost diligence.
 The price to be paid for the acquisition should be a fair market value and should be in sync with the percentage of stake in the Target Company.
-If the undervaluation of Target Company takes place then the Target Company can express its disapproval for the deal.
-If the overvaluation of price takes place then the merged entity might have issues with its own shareholders, lenders and that may also affect its fund flow.
+If the undervaluation of Target Company takes place, then the Target Company can express its disapproval for the deal.
+If the overvaluation of price takes place, then the merged entity might have issues with its shareholders and lenders, which may also affect its fund flow.
 As a result, the Surviving Company has to come up with a fair and reasonable price.

 Examine the Assets and Liabilities

-At the time of valuation, consideration of all debt obligations and total assets takes place.
-The Acquiring Company should avoid acquiring companies having higher levels of debt unless the future returns are comfortable keeping in view the higher quantum of debt obligations.
+At the time of valuation, consideration of all debt obligations and total assets occurs.
+The Acquiring Company should avoid acquiring companies having higher levels of debt unless the future returns are comfortable, keeping in view the higher quantum of debt obligations.
 The Target Company’s financial stability is of immense importance.